-In the Institute of Arts, Media and Computer Games (AMG) we aim to educate our students to be the innovators and ground breakers in tomorrow’s computer games and digital media industries.
+In the School of Arts, Media and Computer Games (AMG) we aim to educate our students to be the innovators and ground breakers in tomorrow’s computer games and digital media industries.

 We have strong links with major companies and through those links we ensure that people from industry are directly involved in delivering part of all our courses.
 We offer a wide range of courses, ranging from games programming at the science and technology end, to narrative-based animation at the arts end.